Sajjadsunasara/Sajjadsunasara/README.md

 # Hi there 👋

-Thanks for visiting my GitHub profile!
+Welcome to my GitHub profile!
+I'm Sajjad Sunasara (he/him).

+---

+# About Me

 I’m a full stack developer with internship experience, currently improving my skills by working on small projects and learning new technologies.
 I recently completed a 6-month internship at Valuda's Tech Park, where I worked on real-world web applications using React, Node.js, Express.js, and MySQL.

----

 ## 💻 Skills and Technologies

-- HTML, CSS, JavaScript
-- React.js, Node.js, Express.js
-- MySQL, Git, GitHub
-- Tailwind CSS, Bootstrap
-- Postman (for API testing)

 ---